khers/SplitFS/experiments.md

 ### Kernel Setup

 1. kernel: `cd scripts/kernel-setup; ./compile_kernel.sh; cd ..` -- This will compile the Linux 4.13.0 kernel along with loadable modules for NOVA and PMFS.
-It will also install the kernel after compiling.
-Run with `sudo`
+It will also build a kernel debian package which should be installed with dpkg.
 2. PM Emulation:
     * Open `/etc/default/grub`
     * modify `GRUB_DEFAULT=0` to `GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 4.13.0"`